xiyasong/Genomics_platform/docs/Quick_start_for_GenRiskPro.md

 This version does not require an account login and is **fully free accessible**.

-Test users who **only want to analyze a single sample** and do not need to manage it within a project can upload their data and obtain results directly from this page:https://www.phenomeportal.org/genriskpro
+Test users who **only want to analyze a single sample** and do not need to manage it within a project can upload their data and obtain results directly.
+The resource is accessible via this page:https://www.phenomeportal.org/genriskpro

 ## Introduction